danielharrell/open-eyes-lect-2017-18/Open.md

 straddle the even and odd to do so.
-A philosophical account in Dedekind to make this too an appearance.--> In light of this question, consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
-Openness here has the genuineness of a virtue.
-But virtue, of course, is not a given.
-(Perhaps put recognition up here.)
-It requires cultivation, and runs the risk of corruption.
+A philosophical account in Dedekind to make this too an appearance.--> In light of this question, consider what I earlier called *states of being*, and what it means, truly means, for your door to be open.
+Or your heart.
+Or your mind.
+Or your eyes. : the open door of hospitality; the open heart of compassion; the open mind of understanding.

+- Point to make: openness in these cases requires self-mastery, recognition.

+- Examples to use: Odysseus, Leontius, Dorothea Brooke.

+Openness here
+has the genuineness of a virtue.
+But virtue requires cultivation, and runs the risk of corruption.
 And there are examples, in the books we read, of openness gone wrong, to make us wonder how it stays right, or true.
 Recall the open